Forgetfulness or Dementia: Is It Normal Aging?

 Dementia - Frontotemporal

 Frontotemporal dementia is another type of dementia that affects younger adults.
 Frontotemporal dementia is caused by damage to the frontal and temporal lobes of the brain.
-These are the brain areas responsible for personality, behavior, and language.
+These are areas of the brain responsible for personality, behavior, and language.
 The frontal lobe is responsible for planning, decision-making, inhibitory control, and working memory.
 The temporal lobe is also responsible for memory and emotion.

 People with frontotemporal dementia may have changes in their personalities and behaviors.
 They may become more impulsive or misbehave in social situations.
 Other behavioral symptoms may be problems with language, such as difficulty finding words or speaking in sentences that do not make sense.